-(UPDATED 9/16/2018) TableVine is located at 14th and O Streets in Downtown Sacramento – on the “other” (south) side of the State Capitol Building.
+(Last UPDATED 10/31/2018) Description and review of TableVine, located in Downtown Sacramento on the “other” (south) side of the State Capitol Building.
 The previous tenant of the building was Bistro Michel.
 Going way back – I remember when it was Virga’s!

 I was impressed by the food, the ambiance and the service.
 The owner-chef is Dan Sneed who, among other things, previously owned Pearl on the River.

 SacramentoRevealed.com – All Things Sacramento (from a personal perspective)

 As it turns out, my friend and I were the last of our party to arrive.
 There was no one manning the station in the entryway other than a cute beagle that was cuddled in his bed.
 We headed left to the dining room and found that our party had just ordered drinks.